rollup/rollup-starter-lib/README.md

 * [buble](https://github.com/rollup/rollup-starter-lib/tree/buble) — similar, but using [Bublé](https://buble.surge.sh/) which is a faster alternative with less configuration
 * [TypeScript](https://github.com/rollup/rollup-starter-lib/tree/typescript) — uses [TypeScript](https://www.typescriptlang.org/) for type-safe code and transpiling

+## See also

+- [rollup-starter-app](https://github.com/rollup/rollup-starter-app) - Bare-bones example of how to create an application using Rollup

 ## License